 I’ll use Raspberry PI OS Lite, in order to have a fast and headless OS.

 If not already done, please make your OS up to date.
-From terminal, use the following command:
+From the terminal, use the following command:

 sudo apt update -y && sudo apt upgrade -y